 - Click on “Styles Pane”: A right-side pane will open.

-- Choose “Hyperlink” Style: Click, and all hyperlinks in your document will be highlighted.
+- Choose “Hyperlink” Style: Click, and the document highlights every hyperlink.

 - Enable Navigation Pane: Go to the “View” tab and check “Navigation Pane.”

-- View by Headings or Pages: Although this method doesn’t directly show links, it’s useful for documents with internal links.
+- View by Headings or Pages: Although this method doesn’t show links directly, it’s useful for documents with internal links.

 Method 3: Using Word Macros